mcbeet/beet/packages/bolt/tests/snapshots/examples__build_bolt_docstring__0.pack.md

 say My function
 say 123
 say My other function
-say "This is a class.\n\n    It doesn't do anything.\n    " say '\n    foo\\n\\nbar\n'
+say "This is a class.\n\nIt doesn't do anything.\n" say '\n    foo\\n\\nbar\n'
 ```